erikyao/erikyao.github.io/_posts/2016-10-12-building-gwava-environment-on-ubuntu-16-04.md

 ---
-layout: post
-title: "Building GWAVA environment on Ubuntu 16.04"
-description: ""
 category: Lab
+description: ''
 tags: []
+title: Building GWAVA environment on Ubuntu 16.04
 ---
-{% include JB/setup %}

 [GWAVA](https://www.sanger.ac.uk/sanger/StatGen_Gwava), _Genome Wide Annotation of VAriants_, is a tool aiming to predict the functional impact of non-coding genetic variants.
 It consists of two parts: